ReadingAndThinking.com

 What was written in the book, the main content of the last training...why?

-This leads to the core question of "Making Ideas Stickier": What kind of ideas or ideas have strong stickiness and can be firmly remembered by others?
-Internationally renowned behavioral psychologist Heath Brothers, based on a large number of social psychology research cases, revealed six paths that make ideas or ideas sticky: simple, unexpected, concrete, credible, emotional, and story.
+This leads to the core question of "Making Ideas Stickier": What kind of ideas have strong stickiness and can be firmly remembered by others?
+Internationally renowned behavioral psychologists Heath Brothers, based on a large number of social psychology research cases, revealed six paths that make ideas sticky: simple, unexpected, concrete, credible, emotional, and story.

-"Making Creativity Sticky" has been popular in many countries since its publication, and it has topped the Amazon bestseller list for 6 years, and is a classic bestseller in the New York Times.
+"Making Creativity Sticky" has been popular in many countries since its publication, and it has topped the Amazon bestseller list for 6 years and is a classic bestseller in the New York Times.

 22. Hooked by Nir Eyal and Ryan Hoover

-Through the continuous "addiction cycle", let users become "repeat customers", and then achieve the ultimate goal of circular consumption, instead of relying on high advertising investment or excessive and rude information dissemination.
+Through the continuous "addiction cycle", let users become "repeat customers" and then achieve the ultimate goal of circular consumption instead of relying on high advertising investment or excessive and rude information dissemination.

 This book is specially created for product managers, designers, marketing and sales personnel, and advertising creators.
 Everyone who deals with user behavior deserves to be regarded as a must-have guide for their desks.